FAQEED penaltiesEU

 Does the EU Energy Efficiency Directive set a single penalties table?

-No. Article 32 creates a Member State obligation, not a single EU penalty schedule for companies to copy into a checklist.
+No. creates a Member State obligation, not a single EU penalty schedule for companies to copy into a checklist.
 Member States must lay down penalty rules for infringements of national provisions adopted under the EED, take the measures needed to implement them, and ensure the penalties are effective, proportionate, and dissuasive.

 • Do not publish or rely on country-specific fine amounts unless the relevant national law source has been checked.